DhruvaSambrani/dhruvasambrani.github.io/cv.md

 ### Ordering Channels | Sarah Brandsen | Winter 2020

 An attempt to partial ordering of quantum channels by concepts of Data Driven Inferences.
 We define an order over the set of positive, trace preserving maps on the existence of another map which when applied would lead to equivalence.
 Based on Buschemi et. al. \[New J. Phys.
 21 113029\] and Dall\'Arno et. al. \[Proc.
 R. Soc.
 A.47320160721\].
-Left incomplete due to Pandemic and restart of semester.

 ### Quantum Resetting of Quantum Systems | Manabendra Nath Bera | Summer 2021